 Denial of Service (DoS) attacks are designed to diminish or destroy a target system’s ability to operate (i.e. by taking down a website).
 Distributed Denial of Service (DDoS) attacks, where multiple machines are used in the attack, are becoming increasingly common, driving up the difficulty and cost of protection.

 DDoS attacks have started being offered “as a Service” as well.
-Hackers with control of botnets rent out the botnet’s services for DDoS attacks.
-DDoS attacks can cost the hacker as little as $7 per hour, and they typically charge their customers about $25 per hour.
+Hackers with control of botnets “rent out” the botnet’s services.
+DDoS attacks can cost the hacker as little as $7 per hour.
+Hackers typically charge their customers about $25 per hour.

 Ransomware as a Service

 A ransomware attack can be very damaging to an unprepared organization.
-If the company doesn’t have a strong backup policy, significant amounts of data may be encrypted, leaving the victim with the choice of accepting the loss of the data or paying the ransom.
+If the company doesn’t have a strong backup policy, significant amounts of data may be encrypted.
+This leaves the victim with the choice of accepting the loss of the data or paying the ransom.
 Unfortunately, even a paid ransom doesn’t guarantee the victim will get the data back.

 With Ransomware as a Service (RaaS), these capabilities are within the reach of the average bad actor.
 DIY ransomware building kits are available on the black market for as low as $38.
 With this kit, anyone can launch an enterprise-scale ransomware attack.